 Your Body needs energy from food and drink.
 Energy to make the internal organs function, the brain ticking and life going.
 Energy to work, play, exercise, socialize, and function throughout.
 The body needs extra energy during childhood, pregnancy, athletic training and when you are sick or recovering from illness or surgery.

-Size matters because Health matters.
+Size matters because of Health matters.
 Size has not to do with A Diet but The Diet we eat.
 The Diet is supposed to be what keeps us going all day, sleep all night and a full energetic healthy life ensues as a result.
-A Diet is cutting out foods groups, or reducing amounts to such a level that an imbalance may follow.
+A Diet is cutting out foods groups or reducing amounts to such a level that an imbalance may follow.